tshepang/blog/content/rust-2-0-wishlist.md

   |           | PathBuf  | PathOwned     |

-  Not exactly happy with above, but much better than the current 'mess'
+  Not exactly happy with above, but much better than the current 'mess'.

 - Remove `std::sync::mpsc` from stdlib, making it available externally... it does not feel general enough. ([more issues])

-- Remove per-type methods where trait impls offer same functionality, for generality
+- Remove per-type methods where trait impls offer same functionality, for generality:

   ```rust
   // remove